FionaVoss/fionavoss.github.io-old/_posts/2018-01-07-intro-to-cs.md

 When the course started, I had been working as a Rails developer for just over a year after finishing [LEARN Academy's web development bootcamp](https://www.learnacademy.org/).
 I was experienced at programming in Ruby and JavaScript, but I had no experience with C++, the language used in this course, and no other formal CS education.

 In this blog post, I'll describe my experience taking the class as a professional web developer and bootcamp grad.
-It will help new and prospective OSU students know what to expect from CS 165, but since intoductory CS classes will cover a lot of the same material no matter where you study, I think it will also help other bootcamp grads decide whether they want to take a similar class from any other university or college.
+It will help new and prospective OSU students know what to expect from CS 165, but since introductory CS classes will cover a lot of the same material no matter where you study, I think it will also help other bootcamp grads decide whether they want to take a similar class from any other university or college.

 ## Course structure